JONSASSE/432-2018/slides/class05/README.md

 ## Announcements After Class 05

 - We got through slide 39 of the originally posted materials.
-I will correct small typos in a few of the slides, and repost just slides 1-39 later tonight.
-- The other slides will be moved to Class 06.
+I have corrected the screen shots in a few places to match the final variable names I selected, and have reposted slides 1-39 (and a closing slide.)
+The other slides will appear in Class 06.
-- I'll also post a mild revision to Chapter 8 of the Course Notes, to adjust the subsection labels.
+- I've posted a very small revision to Chapter 8 of the Course Notes, to adjust the subsection labels.
-- The audio files are already posted!
+- The audio files for Class 05 are now posted.

 ## Announcements Before Class 05